MirelaBe/TreeAI/README.md

 3. CC BY NC SA: Limits the use to non-commercial purposes and ensures derivatives stay open, providing protection against commercial exploitation.
 4. MIT License: Very permissive, allowing almost any use, including commercial, as long as attribution is provided.
 We look forward to hearing from you.
+Transfer: You can send the compressed zip file with your name on it, e.g. AnnaMueller.zip, via your preferred transfer platform, e.g. Google Drive, Zenodo, WeTransfer, or SwissTransfer.

 Mirela Beloiu Schwenke, Zhongyu Xia, Verena Griess, Xinlian Liang, Stefano Puliti, and Martin Mokros \
 (Principal Investigators COST SNSF project and 3DForEcoTech) \